siobhanlgorman/80s-Mixtape-Quiz/README.md

 The background image is of attractive brightly coloured cassette tapes to reflect both the cassette tape theme and the colours popular in this decade.

 * Favicon
-A small image of a cassette tape wasa used as a favicon
+A small image of a cassette tape was used as a favicon in keeping with the overall theme

 * Icons
 The icons used for navigation were chosen to resemble the navigation buttons on a cassette player i.e. the triangle for play to start the quiz and the square for stop to return to the home page.